les-traducteurs-agiles/les-traducteurs-agiles.github.io/_posts/2017-08-05-le-modele-invest-pour-des-stories-estimables.markdown

 A good measure is total lead time (also known as cycle time or various other names): how long from order to delivery.
 Kanban approaches often use this measure, but other methods can too.

 Un bon indicateur est la durée totale de traversée (connu aussi sous le nom de temps de cycle ou aussi sous d’autres noms) : quelle durée de la commande à la livraison.
-Les approches Kanban utilise souvent cette mesure, mais d’autres méthodes peuvent le faire aussi.
+Les approches Kanban utilisent souvent cette mesure, mais d’autres méthodes peuvent le faire aussi.

 If we track history, we can measure the cycle times and look for patterns.
 If we see that the average story takes 10 days to deliver and that 95% of the stories take 22 or fewer days to deliver, we get a fairly good picture of the time to deliver the next story.

 Si nous enregistrons les données au fur et à mesure, nous pouvons mesurer les temps de cycle et rechercher des modèles statistiques.
-Si nous voyons qu’une story prend en moyenne 10 jours à être livré et que 95% des stories prennent 22 jours ou moins à livrer, nous aurons une image plutôt fidèle de la durée à livrer la prochaine story.
+Si nous voyons qu’une story prend en moyenne 10 jours à être livrée et que 95% des stories prennent 22 jours ou moins à être livrées, nous aurons une image plutôt fidèle de la durée à livrer pour la prochaine story.

 This moves the estimation question from “How big is this?” to “How soon can I get it?”